Our Verdict

 Water Resistance

 The nylon ripstop NanoPro fabric with DWR coating is proficient at repelling moderate water for a decent amount of time.
 This rain jacket did well in light and average rain, keeping us dry while hiking.
-In heavy rainfall, the water penetrated the jacket a little sooner.
+In heavy rainfall, the water penetrated the jacket a little sooner than other top performers in the category.

 Breathability

-The NanoPro fabric used on the PreCip Eco is fairly breathable, even with the zippers up in our set route test, where we hiked one mile up the same trail in each jacket to see how well each could handle perspiration and core heat.
-It started to get a little too hot on the last uphill stretch.
-It is right in the middle of the breathability spectrum of the rain jackets we tested.
+The NanoPro fabric used on the PreCip Eco is fairly breathable even with the zippers up.
+During our objective route test, where we hiked one mile up the same trail in each jacket to see how well each could handle perspiration and core heat, we got a little too hot towards the top.
+The PreCip breathability is right in the middle of the breathability score spectrum of all the rain jackets we tested.

-We got a bit hot and started to sweat with all the zippers closed, but as soon as we opened the vents, this rain jacket dumped the heat quickly, allowing us to return to a comfortable temperature.
-With vents open, this jacket easily regulates temperature and vents excess internal moisture from sweat.
+With all the zippers up, we started to overheat and sweat.
+Still, as soon as we opened the vents and the hand pockets, which feature perforated fabric on the interior, this rain jacket dumped the heat quickly, allowing us to return to a comfortable temperature within minutes.
+With the vents open, this jacket easily regulates temperature and vents excess internal moisture accumulated from sweat.

 Comfort and Mobility

-The internal fabric stuck to the skin when we built up a sweat with vents closed, which felt unpleasant, but when the skin was not sweaty, it felt fine.
-Additionally, the zipper pulls were small and kind of hard to work with, especially if wearing gloves or if our fingers were cold.
+The internal fabric stuck to the skin unpleasantly when we built up a sweat while the vents were closed.
+In contrast, when the skin was not sweaty, it felt fine.
+Additionally, the zipper pulls are small and don't feature any extra webbing to assist with opening and closing, making them hard to work with, especially if you are wearing gloves or if your fingers are cold.

 Weight

-The PreCip Eco performed exceptionally well in the weight and packability portion of the rain jacket tests.
-It weighs in at a scant 9.2 ounces, one of the lightest in our review.
-This is partially due to the flexible, lightweight fabric but also due to the minimalistic design that forgoes extras such as 2-way zippers.
+The PreCip Eco performed exceptionally well in the weight and packability portion of our rain jacket tests.
+At a scant 9.0 ounces, it's one of the lightest in our review.
+This is partially due to its flexible, lightweight fabric and minimalistic design, which forgoes extras like 2-way zippers.

-The PreCip Eco can be stowed away in one of its hand pockets.
-The hand pockets are lined with slightly stretchy mesh, and with repetitive packing and unpacking, we found this was one the easiest jackets to pack into its pocket.
-This is an excellent choice for those who are conscious of every ounce.
-It's lightweight and packs down into a tiny rectangle that will fit into almost any pack, duffel, or suitcase, no matter how packed to the gills you are.
+The PreCip Eco can be stowed away in one of its hand pockets, which are lined with slightly stretchy mesh.
+With repetitive packing and unpacking, we found that this was one of the easiest jackets to stash into its pocket.
+Its user-friendly design makes it an excellent choice for those conscious of every ounce.
+It's lightweight and compacts into a tiny rectangle that will fit into almost any bag, duffel, or suitcase, no matter how packed to the gills you are.

-The most recent iteration of the PreCip Eco got a durability upgrade with a microporous coating on the nylon face fabric.
-This proved to be more durable and abrasion-resistant than previous versions, and we were stoked to see this improvement on this tried and true rain jacket staple.
+The most recent iteration of the PreCip Eco received a durability upgrade: a microporous coating on the nylon face fabric that proved more durable and abrasion-resistant than previous versions.
+We are stoked to see this improvement on a tried and true rain jacket staple.

-While the PreCip Eco keeps the cost down by avoiding some high-end accessories, all of the essential notions are quality and offer good functionality.
-The zippers may not be sealed or waterproof, but they run smoothly and consistently, and all drawcords, toggles, and velcro held up well for the duration of testing.
-While not the burliest rain jacket out there, we were pleasantly surprised with this jacket's durability.
+While the PreCip Eco keeps costs down by avoiding some high-end accessories, all essentials are quality and offer good functionality.
+The zippers may not be sealed or waterproof, but they run smoothly and consistently, and all drawcords, toggles, and Velcro held up well during testing.
+While not the burliest rain jacket out there, we were pleasantly surprised by its overall strength in construction.

 Should You Buy the Marmot PreCip Eco?

 The Marmot PreCip Eco offers one of the best values on the market for outdoor enthusiasts, with an excellent intersection of performance and functionality and a price tag that leaves money in the bank for your next adventure.
-It's light and packable, making it a great choice for traveling when space and weight are of the utmost importance.
-It is quite pleasant to wear in a wide range of conditions and offers a full range of movement.
+It's light and packable, making it a great choice for traveling when space and weight are paramount.
+It is quite pleasant to wear in a wide range of conditions and offers full movement when engaged in active outdoor pursuits.
 If you need a top-performing rain jacket at a reasonable price, we wholeheartedly recommend the PreCip.

 What Other Rain Jackets Should You Consider?